amoffat/focus/README.md

     return True
 ```

-The format is simple.
-Just define a function named like the domain you
+The format is simple; Just define a function named like the domain you
 want to block.
 Have it take a single datetime object and have it return True
 or False.
 In the body, you can write whatever logic makes the most sense for
 you.
 Maybe you want to write your own Pomodoro routine, or maybe you want to